-The Churches pay deficit contributions to the DB Plan so that the Scheme can pay pensions to members when they retire.
+The participating employers pay deficit contributions to the Scheme so that it can pay pensions to members when they retire.
 The money to pay for members' defined benefit pensions is held in a pooled fund rather than in separate funds for each individual and is separate from Baptist Union funds.

-Active members pay contributions of 8% of Pensionable Income to the new DC Plan, and these are deducted from members' gross income.
+From 1 January 2012, active members pay contributions of 8% of Pensionable Income to the new DC Plan within the Baptist Pension Scheme, and these are deducted from members' gross income.
 Employers also pay contributions to this DC Plan which cover the cost of risk benefits and administration, and put a further 6% of Pensionable Income into members' individual pension accounts.
 Each member's account is invested by Legal & General in the funds chosen by that member, and these are also separate from Baptist Union funds.